samirmartins/pydaq/paper/paper.md

 Examples showed above shed light in some functionalities of PYDAQ.
-For further details and for command line use, reader is welcome to consult full documentation (https://samirmartins.github.io/pydaq/).
+For further details and for command line use, the reader is welcome to consult full documentation (https://samirmartins.github.io/pydaq/).